 If your kid isn’t quite ready for a debit card, or you have different goals in mind, check out these other bank accounts for kids:

-Kids’ savings accounts.
-These accounts help kids learn how to save and grow their savings toward college or other future expenses.
+Kids’ savings accounts: These accounts help kids learn how to save and grow their savings for college or other future expenses.
 No matter the goal, there are great kids’ savings accounts with low fees and high APYs.

-Custodial accounts.
-A custodial account is managed by parents until the child reaches a certain age, typically 18 years old.
-Some can be used to save up for education, whereas others can be used to give a child money once they’ve entered adulthood.
+Custodial accounts: A custodial account is managed by parents until the child reaches a certain age, typically 18 years old.
+Some accounts can be designated for education, whereas others can be used to give a child money once they’ve entered adulthood.

-Credit cards.
-If you’ve got a teen that you want to offer more responsibly or help them establish a credit history early, a teen credit card might be the right play — with parental supervision, of course.
+Credit cards: If you have a teen who wants more responsibility or help establishing an early credit history, a teen credit card might be the right choice — with parental supervision, of course.

 What’s the difference between a prepaid card for kids and a debit card?

-The key difference between prepaid cards and debit cards is that debit cards are tied to a checking account, whereas prepaid cards require you to load money onto them.
-Prepaid cards may come with reload fees, ATM transaction limits, and no overdrafts.
+The key difference between prepaid cards and debit cards is that debit cards are tied to a checking account, whereas prepaid cards require you to load funds onto them.
+Prepaid cards may come with reload fees, monthly fees and ATM transaction limits and typically don’t allow for overdrafts.

-Most cards for kids don’t charge overdraft fees, since the majority of these are prepaid cards, so you can only spend what’s been preloaded into the card.
-However, depending on the bank, a regular kids’ checking account might have an overdraft fee, but it’s rare.
+Most cards for kids don’t charge overdraft fees, since the majority of these are prepaid cards, so they can only spend what’s been preloaded into the card.
+A regular kids’ checking account, like through a traditional bank, might have an overdraft fee, but it’s rare.

 Bethany Hickey is the banking editor and personal finance expert at Finder, specializing in banking, lending, insurance, and crypto.